 EI services are provided by government.
 AIM works collaboratively with EIs to help children transition to school.
 AIM also participates in school meetings to support families during their transition period.

 A: Funding options for autism treatment are dependent on a family’s income.
-Sources of funding include Kinark (York Region), TPAS (Toronto) and PC Funding (if your family annual income is lower than 75k).
+Sources of funding include Kinark (York Region), TPAS (Toronto).
 You can also apply for free or subsidized autism services offered by public agencies and charities, including AIM, Surrey Place, Autism Ontario, and Kinark.

 A: Applied Behaviour Analysis (ABA) and Intensive Behavioural Intervention (IBI) therapy, together, are the primary forms of treatment.